prowler-cloud/prowler/README.md

     ./prowler
     ```

-    Use `-l` to list all available checks and group of checks (sections)
+    Use `-l` to list all available checks and the groups (sections) that reference them

-    If you want to avoid installing dependences run it using Docker:
+    If you want to avoid installing dependencies run it using Docker:

     ```sh
     docker run -ti --rm --name prowler --env AWS_ACCESS_KEY_ID --env AWS_SECRET_ACCESS_KEY --env AWS_SESSION_TOKEN toniblyx/prowler:latest